Pragmatic UX Design

 A key to delivering a compelling product portfolio was understanding the target audience.

-Since our product portfolio covers everything from regular citizens to enterprise administrators, the challenge lay in presenting tailored experiences for the needs of each user group at exactly the right time.
+Since the product portfolio covers everything from regular citizens to enterprise administrators, the challenge lay in presenting tailored experiences for the needs of each user group at exactly the right time.

 Illustration of a female using a smartphone.